 One thing school did a poor job of preparing me for was the world of developer tooling.
 It’s a huge part of modern development workflows and can make your life much easier.
 While I wouldn’t spend too much time on this, it’d be valuable to familiarize yourself with some common types of tooling and what problem each is trying to solve.

-Meetups can be a great way to get exposed to new ideas and meet people in the industry.
-If you live near a decently sized metro area there's a good chance you can find some nearby, though I wouldn't be shocked if there are fewer now due to Covid.
-Conferences can also provide these opportunities, and some are available as an online experience (here's a good resource for finding frontend focused conferences).
+Developer focused meetups can be a great way to get exposed to new ideas and meet people in the industry.
+If you live near a decently sized metro area there’s a good chance you can find some nearby.
+Conferences can also provide these opportunities, and some are available as a remote experience.

 Technical skills are important, but so are “soft” skills.
 Being a good communicator, being a good collaborator, being open to learning new things and exited to grow; employers care about these traits.
 Especially that last one when you’re first starting out, they may be hiring you more for your demeanor and potential than for your expertise.